tidyverse/tidyups/001-tidyup-process.md

 5.  **Community feedback**.
 Ensure that you’ve rendered the `.Rmd` so it’s easy for others to read.
-Create a new issue that invites feedback, tag community members who’s feedback might be particularly helpful, set a date when the review period will end.
+Create a new issue that invites feedback, tag community members who might be particularly helpful, and set a date when the review period will end (at least two weeks later).
 Once the review period ends, update the tidyup then close the issue.

 6.  **Final review**.
 Once both previous steps are completed, book another tidyverse meeting for final sign off.